euroladbrainlat/Brain-health-in-diverse-setting/README.md

 This repository contains the codes and databases necessary for the results of the study: "Brain health in diverse settings: How age, demographics, and cognition shape brain function".
 Below are descriptions of the databases and scripts provided.

 ## Folder hierarchy
+Below is the folder hierarchy of the repository.
+It has been divided into main results (main_results) and supplementary results (supp_results).
+The supplementary results involve replicating the main results using only subjects who had their eyes closed during the entire recording.

 - **main_results/**
   - **Data/** `Databases required for analysis.
 They are described in more detail in the following section.`